-The International Data Corporation (IDC) on Tuesday announced Xiaomi’s top position with 21.5 market share in the global wearable segment in the third quarter as Apple came second with 13.1 percent share.
+On Tuesday, the International Data Corporation (IDC) announced Xiaomi’s top position with 21.5 market share in the global wearable segment in the third quarter as Apple came second with 13.1 percent share.

 With the great success of the Mi Band 3 in India and other markets beyond China, Xiaomi has gone to grab the top position in the global wearable market as Apple came down to the second spot with 13.1 percent share.
 According to IDC’s Worldwide Quarterly Wearable Device Tracker, the global shipment of the wearable devices touched 32 million units in the third quarter of 2018, making it 21.7 percent up from the previous year.